asmahdi08/Vibranium-Madness-Fabric/README.md

 # Vibranium Madness

-A Minecraft Fabric mod that adds the powerful metal vibranium to your world!
+A Minecraft Fabric mod that adds the powerful metal vibranium from Marvel Cinematic Universe to your world!
 Experience the strength and durability of this legendary material through new ores, ingots, blocks, and tools.

 ![Minecraft Version](https://img.shields.io/badge/Minecraft-1.21.8-brightgreen)
 ![Fabric API](https://img.shields.io/badge/Fabric%20API-0.130.0-blue)